The Mind-Muscle Link: Focus That Builds Strength

 How do you build a stronger mind-muscle connection?

-Three techniques with EMG evidence: (1) isometric pre-activation — contract the target muscle for 5–10 seconds before each set; (2) slow eccentrics — lower at 3–4 seconds to increase time under tension; (3) touch cuing — place a hand on the target muscle during the first reps of each set.
-Practicing bodyweight variations of exercises with full attention before adding load accelerates skill acquisition.
+Three techniques work especially well: (1) isometric pre-activation, where you contract the target muscle for 5–10 seconds before a set; (2) slow eccentrics, lowering in about 3–4 seconds to increase time under tension; and (3) touch cueing, placing a hand on the target muscle during the first repetitions to sharpen sensory awareness.

 02